-- Level 1 courses offer a qualification equivalent to GCSE grades 4-1 (old D G). - Level 2 courses offer a qualification equivalent to GCSE grades 9-5 (old A\ C).
+- Level 1 courses offer a qualification equivalent to GCSE grades 4-1. - Level 2 courses offer a qualification equivalent to GCSE grades 9-5.

-What happens if my son/daughter's preferred combination of Option Subjects does not fit into the timetable?
+What happens if my child's preferred combination of Option Subjects does not fit into the timetable?